-The top individual income tax rate is 47 percent, and the top corporate tax rate is 28 percent.
-Other taxes include a value-added tax and a capital gains tax.
-The overall tax burden equals 32.6 percent of total domestic income.
-Government spending amounts to 44.3 percent of GDP.
-The budget deficit is over 5 percent of GDP, and public debt is at a level near 100 percent of GDP.
+The top individual income tax rate is 45 percent, and the top corporate tax rate is 25 percent.
+Other taxes include a value-added tax.
+The overall tax burden equals 34.4 percent of total domestic income.
+Government spending has amounted to 41.6 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.7 percent of GDP.
+Public debt is equivalent to 95.5 percent of GDP.

 Spain lags in development of business freedom compared to many other countries, continuing a downward trend that began in 2014.
 The duality of the labor market, composed of permanent workers with full benefits and temporary workers with fewer benefits, is an economic risk.
 According to the World Bank, subsidies and transfers account for about two-thirds of the government’s annual budget.